David Southwick

 David James Southwick (born 31 March 1968) is an Australian Liberal politician, and has been the member for Caulfield in the Victorian Legislative Assembly since 2010.
 Southwick has been the Parliamentary Secretary for Police and Emergency Services.
-He has also held positions of Shadow Minister for Youth and Youth Justice, Trade and Investment, Shadow Minister for Transport Infrastructure, Shadow Minister for Major Projects and Shadow Minister for Cost of Living.
-As of October 2025, Southwick is the Shadow Minister for Police and Corrections and Shadow Minister for Crime Prevention.
+He has also held positions of Shadow Minister for Police and Corrections, Crime Prevention, Youth and Youth Justice, Trade and Investment, Shadow Minister for Transport Infrastructure, Shadow Minister for Major Projects, and Shadow Minister for Cost of Living.
+As of November 2025, Southwick is the Shadow Minister for Planning and the Shadow Minister for Housing and Building.
 From 7 September 2021 until 27 December 2024, Southwick was the Deputy Leader of the Liberal Party in Victoria.
+As of July 2026, he is currently serving as deputy leader.

 Early life

 Southwick was born in Caulfield, one of three children born to Beryl and Stuart Southwick.
-His father ran a soap business in Laverton and served on the Werribee City Council for nearly 30 years.
+His father ran a soap business in Laverton and served on the City of Werribee for nearly 30 years.

 Southwick completed his high school certificate at Caulfield Grammar and studied a Bachelor of Business at Victoria University, later pursuing a postgraduate study at the Monash University Caulfield campus.

 Business career

-While at university Southwick started his business career including being founding and serving as managing director of The Body Collection.
+While at university, Southwick started his business career, including founding and serving as managing director of The Body Collection.
 In this business, he employed 50 staff.

 Southwick also worked as a lecturer at both Victoria University and RMIT.
 He served as RMIT's first Entrepreneur in Residence in 2003.

-He has previously the Chair of the Ardoch Youth Foundation.
+He has previously been the Chair of the Ardoch Youth Foundation.